*If sending by Express Mail or Federal Express, do not include the P.O. Box in the address.

 Notice: The British government now requires all students who undertake internships in the U.K. to obtain a visa.
 Information about how to obtain this visa will be provided after you have been admitted to the program.
 For initial information, click here.

-Applications for fall semester must be in by April 1, for the spring semester by September 15, for summer programs by March 1.
-Please note: Students age 21 and over must obtain an FBI background check, which can take 8 weeks or more.
 Click here and here for information on getting your Belgian visa.
 While we always try to place late applicants, it is a good idea to apply earlier if you plan a placement in the most competitive spots, such as the House of Commons.

 Applications are reviewed on a rolling admissions basis.
 Early applications are encouraged.